eduardo-antunes/plainline/README.md

 ## Configuration

-You may configure plainline by providing a table to the `setup` function.
-This table can contain any or all of four keys:
+You may configure plainline by providing a configuration table to the `setup` function.
+This table can contain any or all of five keys:

 - `sections` lists the providers used in the active statusline;
 - `inactive_sections` does the same, but for the inactive statusline;